Waitemata Group

 The Waitemata Group is an Early Miocene geologic group that is exposed in and around the Auckland Region of New Zealand, between the Whangarei Harbour in the North and the Raglan Harbour in the South.
 The Group is predominantly composed of deep water sandstone and mudstone (flysch).
 The sandstone dominated units form the cliffs around the Waitemata Harbour and rare more resistant conglomerates underlie some of Auckland's prominent ridges.

 Sub-units and deposition

 The Waitemata Group was deposited within fault controlled basins.
 These were bounded to the North and South by up faulted Mesozoic basement sedimentary rocks and volcanic rocks to the East and West.
 The sedimentary source for the Group's sandstone is a mix of these basement sediments of the Waipapa Terrane and the mostly intermediate volcanic rocks.
 The maximum water depth of the Waitemata Group basin was 2,000 m.

-The basal strata (Kawau Subgroup) are from the early Miocene (Otaian) and range in thickness from 10–45 m.
+The basal strata (Kawau Subgroup) are from the early Miocene (Otaian) and range in thickness from 10 to 45 m.
 These basal lithologies are varied and different from the overlying flyish basin.
 They overly the Te Kuiti Group sediments and the Mesozoic basement.
 This subgroup includes the Papakura Limestone, Tipakuri Sandstone Formation and the Cape Rodney Formation (greywacke conglomerate and breccia).